We are what we repeatedly do. Excellence, is not an act, but a habit –Aristotle

 . . .

-Most of us have some small bad behaviors that make a huge negative impact on our life.
-The bad behavior might ruin your relationships with people, destroy your body, or even take away your precious time for more important matters.
+Small bad habits can create a big negative impact in our life.
+The bad habit might ruin your relationships with people, destroy your body, or even take away your precious time for more important matters.

 When asked how to stop smoking, most people will say it’s as simple as not buying cigarettes or simply forcing themselves to stop by suppressing the urge to smoke.